csipiemonte/smartlab/reference-realtime/arduino-secure/README.md

 #define SECURE_JSON 1
 ```

-the sketch will send a JSON according tO the [*smartdatanet specification*](http://www.smartdatanet.it/).
+the sketch will send a JSON according to the [*smartdatanet specification*](http://www.smartdatanet.it/).

 - *libraries/* directory has got all classes and interfaces that implement SDP specification.
 - *sketch/* directory has got an example of sketch that uses SDP Arduino libraries.
+- *patch/* patch file to use Time library on Arduino IDE > 1.5.6

 MQTTClient_sec.ino sketch can be work with WiFi and Ethernet shield.
 Ethernet on Arduino Mega has got some bugs in connection management and require a periodacal hardware reset.
 It is tested in the following configuration:
 - Arduino Mega 2560 rev3